 That evolution is GREEN CONCRETE,

 Green Concrete is a sustainable and eco-friendly alternative to traditional concrete.
 Green concrete uses a variety of waste materials from different industries to partially replace the energy-consuming production of Portland cement with materials like Fly Ash, Silica Fume, and Wood Ash.
 These materials can in some cases, actually make concrete harder, less permeable, increases compression strength.
-Some concrete mixes are even using paper, used glass, concrete debris, and waist plastic. the reuse of these products along with the positive impact of less materials having to be deposited in landfills, along with the recycling of water in the manufacturing process results in concrete evolving into a green, sustainable material for modern construction.
+Some concrete mixes are even using paper, used glass, concrete debris, and waist plastic.
+The reuse of these products along with the positive impact of less materials having to be deposited in landfills, along with the recycling of water in the manufacturing process results in concrete evolving into a green, sustainable material for modern construction.
 Making it an ideal choice for modern day environmentally conscious construction projects.

 Conclusion...